- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Trek to Deaurali (3,230m) - 6.7 km/ 4.1 miles - 4 hrs walk

-Today is completely an uphill trekking.
+Today is mostly uphill trekking.
 Some of the section of today’s trekking is on the steep inclined section.
-Staircase on the trekking trail makes it easier for the trekkers to walk.
-We will have our lunch either in Sinuwa or Bamboo according to the situation in the trekking trail.
+The staircase on the trekking trail makes it easier for the trekkers to walk.
+We will have our lunch either in Sinuwa or Bamboo according to the situation on the trekking trail.
 The guide will decide on this matter according to your preferences.
+The trail gradually ascends through the valley as we gain elevation and the mountain air becomes noticeably cooler and thinner.

 Walking Distance: